 The next step is entering your monthly expenses.
 If you don’t know the exact numbers, you can enter your best estimate.
 However, for the most accurate picture of your budget, find out the exact amounts of your various monthly expenses and fill them in on the spreadsheet.

-To enter numbers into the field, click on the box and type in the amount then press enter.
+To enter numbers into the field, click on the box type in the amount then press enter.
 The table will automatically calculate your total monthly expenses.

 Step 4: Determine your monthly goal